Do you have a suitable building?

 - If you wish to vary from this owl box diagram, please check our essential criteria for interior Barn Owl boxes.

-Watch the video at the top of this page or have a look at our Photoguide: How to put up an indoor nest box for Barn Owls – showing the 5 possible methods to use when erecting indoor Barn Owl nestboxes.
+Watch the video below or have a look at our Photoguide: How to put up an indoor nest box for Barn Owls – showing the 5 possible methods to use when erecting indoor Barn Owl nestboxes.
 Each method is suitable for different types of barn or farm building, depending on the construction.

 - Maintaining the internal depth of the nesting box reduces the chances of a nestling Barn Owl falling from the box and dying as a result of neglect or predation.
 Therefore it’s important to clear it out if there’s more than about 75mm of nest debris.